Skip to main content

 Rule 4123:1-17-06 | Safety belts, safety harnesses, lifelines and lanyards.

-(A) When required, lifelines shall be securely fastened to the structure.
-Lifelines, safety belts, safety harnesses, and lanyards shall be used only for employee safeguarding and shall sustain a static load of no less than five thousand pounds.
-Any lifeline, safety belt, safety harness, or lanyard actually subjected to in-service loading, as distinguished from static load testing, shall be removed from service and shall not be used again for employee safeguarding.
+(A) Lifelines shall be securely fastened to the structure.
+Lifelines, safety belts, safety harnesses, and lanyards shall be used only for employee safeguarding and be able to sustain a static load of no less than five thousand pounds (two thousand two hundred sixty-eight kilograms).
+Any lifeline, safety belt, safety harness, or lanyard actually subjected to in-service loading, as distinguished from static load testing, shall be removed from service and never used again for employee safeguarding.

-(B) Where the lifeline may be subjected to cutting or abrasion, a minimum seven-eighths-inch wire core manilla rope, or equivalent, shall be provided.
-For all other lifeline applications, a minimum of three-fourths-inch manilla rope, or equivalent, shall be provided.
+(B) Where the lifeline may be subjected to cutting or abrasion, a minimum seven-eighths inch (twenty-two millimeters) wire core manilla rope, or equivalent, shall be provided.
+For all other lifeline applications, a minimum of three-fourths inch (nineteen millimeters) manilla rope, or equivalent, shall be provided.

-(C) Safety belt or harness lanyards shall be a minimum of one-half-inch nylon, or equivalent, with a maximum length to provide for a fall of no more than six feet.
+(C) Safety belt lanyards or safety harness lanyards shall be a minimum of one-half inch (thirteen millimeters) nylon, or equivalent, with a maximum length to provide for a fall of no more than six feet (1.8 meters).

-(D) All safety belt or harness and lanyard hardware shall be drop forged or pressed steel, cadmium plated.
+(D) All safety belt, safety harness, and lanyard hardware shall be cadmium plated and made of either drop forged or pressed steel.
 Surfaces shall be smooth and free from sharp edges.

-(E) All safety belt or harness and lanyard hardware shall be capable of withstanding a tensile loading of four thousand pounds without cracking, breaking, or becoming permanently deformed.
+(E) All safety belt, safety harness, and lanyard hardware shall be capable of withstanding a tensile loading of four thousand pounds (one thousand eight hundred fifteen kilograms) without cracking, breaking, or becoming permanently deformed.

 Supplemental Information